martinellison/anglican_calendar/README.md

 Old format input files can be converted; see `scripts/make-spreadsheets.sh` for an example script.

-### version 0.2.3
+### Version 0.2.4

 This is an interim development (alpha) version.
 It should build and run, also the tests should all run now.
-It is an improvement on 0.2.2, in that the output is closer to correct.
+It is an improvement on 0.2.3, in that the output is closer to correct.
 Also, it has been refactored extensively.

+* the command line syntax has been changed.
+* added a 'perpetual report' that re-presents the data from the spreadsheet.
+* fixed errors.

+### version 0.2.3

+This was an interim development (alpha) version.
+It should build and run, also the tests should all run now.
+It was an improvement on 0.2.2, in that the output is closer to correct.
+Also, it has been refactored extensively.

-However, the calendar that I am using for testing (Hong Kong) still does not match the official calendar issued by the Church authorities, so I need to revise the input file.
-Also, I need to add some other calendars, at least the 1662 BCP calendar.
+However, the calendar that I am using for testing (Hong Kong) still did not match the official calendar issued by the Church authorities, so I needed to revise the input file.
+Also, I needed to add some other calendars, at least the 1662 BCP calendar.

 ## How to do